ZisisFl/Online-Anomaly-Detection-Root-Cause-Analysis/README.md

 # Overview
-This project is the implementation of my Thesis with title `Online Anomaly Detection and Root Cause Analysis` for the Master program [Data and Web Science](https://dws.csd.auth.gr/) in the [Department of Informatics](https://www.csd.auth.gr/en/) of [Aristotle University of Thessaloniki](https://www.auth.gr/en/).
+This project is the implementation of my Thesis with title **Online Anomaly Detection and Root Cause Analysis** for the Master program [Data and Web Science](https://dws.csd.auth.gr/) in the [Department of Informatics](https://www.csd.auth.gr/en/) of [Aristotle University of Thessaloniki](https://www.auth.gr/en/).

+This work is mainly inspired from ThirdEye [[1](https://dev.startree.ai/docs/startree-enterprise-edition/startree-thirdeye/)], [[2](https://github.com/startreedata/thirdeye)], [[3](https://github.com/project-thirdeye/thirdeye)], [[4](https://thirdeye.readthedocs.io/en/latest/quick_start.html)].
+ThirdEye is a monitoring tool for Anomaly Detection and interactive Root Cause Analysis built in Java.
+ThirdEye relies on data store such as [Apache Pinot](https://pinot.apache.org/) in order to retrieve data in order to perform the analysis.
+In this work the aim is to bring the functionalities of ThirdEye in a streaming setting in order to provide insights on the fly at data ingestion, before reaching a data warehouse.
+The project is developed using [Apache Flink](https://flink.apache.org/) framework which provides a rich API to facilitate stream processing and [Apache Kafka](https://kafka.apache.org/) which serves as the message queue of input data streams that feeds Flink.

 # Project structure
 This project consists of 4 main components.